giuliano-macedo/clusopt/README.md

 then use `-n` flag to set how many nodes you want to use in the master node

 ## Usage
-cd to the src with directory
+cd to the src directory

 ```bash
 cd src